entropyxyz/entropy-docs/docs/basics/glossary.md

 ## TSS account

-A _threshold signature (or signing) server account_ is the identifier for an Entropy chain account belonging to a given threshold signing server.
+A _threshold signature server account_ is the identifier for an Entropy chain account belonging to a given threshold signing server.
+These servers are sometimes referred to as threshold _signing_ servers.

 ## Threshold signing